Associate Professor Murat DemirbasOffice: 313 Davis Hall, Buffalo, NY, 14260, USA

 My research interests

-My research interests are in the broad area of distributed and networked systems, and span the areas of cloud computing, distributed algorithms, fault-tolerant computing, self-stabilization, ubiquitous computing, wireless sensor networks, smartphones, crowdsourcing.
-Here is a very brief presentation of my research overview.
+My research interests are in distributed systems, and span the areas of cloud computing, distributed algorithms, ubiquitous computing, smart-sourced sensing and collaboration, wireless sensor/actor networks, fault-tolerant computing, and self-stabilization.
+Please read my research statement for more information.